Wedding Etiquette: What to Know Before Going to Your First Wedding

 Dress Code

 Weddings often have a specific dress code, be it a classic black tie, a boho-inspired look, or a set color palette that the newlyweds would like to see you wear.
 No matter the case, you need to familiarize yourself with the dress code before rushing to get your attire.
-For example, a black tie traditionally means a tuxedo for men and a floor-length gown for women, while a beach formal is typically encountered in destination weddings where a linen suit or a maxi sundress is the best outfit option.
+For example, a black tie traditionally means a tuxedo for men and a floor-length gown for women, while a beach formal is typically encountered in destination weddings, calls for attire like wedding dresses perfect for beach, boho, or garden weddings, where a linen suit or a maxi sundress is the best outfit option.
 Remember that it is always better to be slightly overdressed than underdressed and that if the invitation doesn’t specify a dress code, it’s perfectly acceptable to ask the couple or someone in the wedding party.

 RSVP in Time